ibm-cloud-docs/openwhisk/actions_web.md

 ## Raw HTTP handling
 {: #actions_web_raw}

 A web action can elect to interpret and process an incoming HTTP body directly, without the promotion of a JSON object to first class properties available to the web action input (for example, `args.name` versus parsing `args.__ow_query`).
 This process is done through a `raw-http` [annotation](/docs/openwhisk?topic=openwhisk-annotations).
-Using the same example that was shown earlier, but now as a "raw" HTTP web action that receives `name`, both as a query parameter, and as JSON value in the HTTP request body:
+Using the same example that was shown earlier, but now as a "raw" HTTP web action that receives `name`, both as a query parameter, and as JSON value in the HTTP request body.

 ```bash
 curl https://<apihost>/api/v1/web/<namespace_ID>/demo/hello.json?name=Jane -X POST -H "Content-Type: application/json" -d '{"name":"Jane"}'
 ```